cssigniter/gutenbee/readme.txt

 7. Tabs or Accordions, group your content the way you want.

 == Changelog ==
+= 2.3.0 =
+* Added New buttons block.
+* Added background overlay option for the container block.
+* Added responsive alignment options for the Heading / Paragraph blocks.
+* Added background color and spacing controls in image box and icon box blocks.
+* Added transformations from Heading to Paragraph and Paragraph to Heading.
+* Fixed an issue where the slider controls value would keep resetting on input blur.
+* Override fixed image attachment when in mobile.
+* Minor aesthetic fixes.
+* Container alignment settings now will inherit its desktop values over to the smaller breakpoints unless explicitly overridden.
+* Fixed single column width in container block to be 100%
+* Fixed visual alignment issues in image box and icon box blocks.
+* Fixed image attachment setting to be reverted when in mobile breakpoints.
+* Updated all block icons.
+* Fixed slideshow block.
+* Add new paragraph when return is pressed for GutenBee paragraph and heading blocks.
+* Fixed an issue with the Google Maps block where it would break in the editor if the height was adjusted.

 = 2.2.0 =
 * Added new video block.
 * Added responsive settings for blocks: ImageBox, Icon, IconBox.